 Principals and staff authorised by them have a statutory power to search students or their possessions, without consent, where they have reasonable grounds for suspecting that the student may have a prohibited item.
+If a student refuses to be searched, the academy may refuse to have the student on the premises.

 Prohibited items are: